-This Day in History on 31st May.
-The historical events hold a lot of value for aspirants who are sitting for UPSC competitive exams including that of the IAS Exam.
+This Day in History is on 31st May.
+The historical events hold a lot of value for aspirants who are sitting for UPSC competitive exams including the IAS Exam.

-On this page, we will list all historical events that have occurred on 31st May.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 31st May.
+The students can refer to them while preparing for all competitive exams and banking exams.

 World No Tobacco Day (International)

 World No Tobacco Day is observed on May 31 every year to highlight the risk associated with the use of tobacco.

 1818: Samachar Darpan, the first vernacular newspaper, was published in Bengali language by Carey and Marshman from Serampore.

 1891: Buddhagaya Mahabodhi Society, an organization to encourage Buddhist studies in India and abroad, was established by a Buddhist monk Anagarika Dharmapala.

 1929: For the first time Mickey Mouse’s speaking cartoon Carnival Kid was released.